tonethar/IGME-430-Spring-2021/core-skills/1-ftp-and-client-tools.md

 - PHP?
 Don't worry, we will only be using it on this assignment, and on the next one when we post **random-jokes.php** to the [Heroku](https://www.heroku.com/) cloud service
 - Goals:
   - post a PHP file to banjo using an FTP client (ex.
 [FileZilla](https://filezilla-project.org/))
-  - install these developer tools:
+  - install these developer tools - which will greatly aid you when you need to debug your code:
     - [JSON Viewer](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh?hl=en-US)
     - [Postman](https://www.postman.com/downloads/)
   - use JSON viewer to see parts of the HTTP protocol in action